by Thomas Mejtoft, PhD

 Out of all respondents, 3% did not know if they were smart or not.

-In the example above, the maximum of the y-axis of Figure 7 is 120% even though no column can exceed 100%.
+In the example above, the maximum of the y-axis of Figure 7 is 120% even though no column can ever exceed 100%.
 Consequently, the maximum of the y-axis should be set to 100% or lower (in this example 100% is the most suitable maximum for the y-axis).

 Start your scale at zero